Dual-Stream Pyramid Registration Network: Dual-Stream Pyramid Registration Network

-where $\mathcal{L}_{sim}$ is a function measuring image similarity between $M\circ\Phi$ and $F$, and $\mathcal{L}_{smooth}$ is a regularization constraint on $\Phi$, which enforces spatial smoothness.
-Both $\mathcal{L}_{sim}$ and $\mathcal{L}_{smooth}$ can be defined in various forms.
-For example, VoxelMorph~\cite{ref_article7} uses a CNN to compute a deformation field, $\Phi=f_{\theta}(F,M)$, where $\theta$ are learnable parameters of the CNN.
-The deformation warping is implemented by using a spatial transformer network \cite{ref_article6}, $M\circ\Phi=f_{stn}(M,\Phi)$.
-VoxelMorph uses a single-stream encoder-decoder architecture with skip connections, which are similar to U-Net \cite{ref_article15}.
-A pair of volumes, $M$ and $F$, are stacked as the input of VoxelMorph.
-More details of VoxelMorph are described in \cite{ref_article7}.
+where $\mathcal{L}_{sim}$ is a function measuring the image similarity between the warped image ($M \circ \Phi$) and the fixed image ($F$), and $\mathcal{L}_{smooth}$ is a regularization constraint on the deformation field ($\Phi$), which enforces spatial smoothness.
+Both $\mathcal{L}_{sim}$ and $\mathcal{L}_{smooth}$ can be defined in various forms, and recent efforts have been devoted to developing a powerful approach to computing the deformation field $ \Phi $.
+For example, VoxelMorph~\citep{balakrishnan2018, balakrishnan2019} uses a CNN to compute a deformation field, $\Phi=f_{\theta}(F,M)$, where $\theta$ are learnable parameters of the CNN.
+In VoxelMorph, the deformation warping operation is implemented by using a spatial transformer network \citep{jaderberg2015}, $M\circ\Phi=f_{stn}(M,\Phi)$, and a single-stream encoder-decoder architecture with skip connections (similar to U-Net \citep{ronneberger2015}) is used.
+Two volumes, $M$ and $F$, are stacked as the input of VoxelMorph.
+More details of VoxelMorph are described in \citep{balakrishnan2018, balakrishnan2019}.

-\subsection{Dual-Stream Architecture}
+\subsection{Dual-stream Architecture}

-Our Dual-PRNet is built on the encoder-decoder architecture of VoxelMorph, but improves it by introducing a dual-stream design, as shown in Fig. \ref{fig1}.
-Specifically, the backbone of Dual-PRNet consists of a dual-stream encoder-decoder with shared parameters.
-We adopt the encoder as the same architecture of VoxResNet~\cite{ref_article16}, which contains four down-sampling convolutional blocks.
-Each block has a 3D down-sampling convolutional layer with stride of 2.
-Thus the encoder reduces the spatial resolution of input volumes by a factor of 16 in total.
-Except for the first block, the down-sampling convolutional layer is followed by two ResBlocks, each of which contains two convolutional layers with a residual connection, similar to ResNet~\cite{ref_article17}.
-Batch normalization (BN) and ReLU operations are applied.
-More details of the network are presented in Fig. 1 of Supplementary Material (SM).
+Our Dual-PRNet$^{++}$ is built on the encoder-decoder architecture of VoxelMorph, but improves it by introducing a dual-stream design, as shown in Fig. \ref{fig:dual_prnet}.
+Specifically, the backbone of Dual-PRNet$^{++}$ consists of a two-stream encoder-decoder with shared parameters.
+We apply an encoder with the same architecture of U-Net~\citep{ronneberger2015}, which contains five convolutional blocks.
+Except for the first convolutional block, each block has a 3D down-sampling convolutional layer with a stride of 2, followed by a ReLU operation.
+Thus the encoder reduces the spatial resolution of the input volumes by a factor of 16 in total, as shown in Fig. \ref{fig:backbone}.
+In the decoding stage, we apply skip connections to the corresponding convolutional maps in the encoding and decoding process.
+The lower-resolution convolutional maps (from decoding layers) are up-sampled and concatenated with the higher-resolution ones (from encoding layers), following by a 3$\times$3$\times$3 convolution layer and ReLU operation, as shown in Fig. \ref{fig:dual_prnet}.
+Finally, we obtain two feature pyramids with multi-resolution convolutional features computed from the moving volume and the fixed volume separately.